app-generator/html-parser/README.md

  - load the HTML theme / page
  - user can interactively walk on HTML tree
  - user can edit the elements and properties
- - sections (componensts) can be extracted for various template engines: Jinja2, Blade, Php and PUG
+ - sections (components) can be extracted for various template engines: Jinja2, Blade, Php and PUG
  - save processed html with mutated structure

 <br />